 I retain your personal data while you remain a client unless you ask me to delete it.
-My Retention and Disposal Policy (copy available on request) details how long I hold data for after the conclusion of your case and how I dispose of it when it no longer needs to be held.
+My Retention and Disposal Policy (copy available on request) details how long I hold data for and how I dispose of it when it no longer needs to be held.
 I will delete or anonymise your information at your request unless:

-- There is an unresolved issue, such as a claim or dispute; - I am legally required to; or - There are overriding legitimate business interests to do so.
+- There is an unresolved issue, such as a claim or dispute; - · I am legally required to; or - There are overriding legitimate business interests to do so.

-Although hard copy papers may in the ordinary course be returned to solicitors after an instruction has ended, I will ordinarily retain certain records of case files that will include information covered by this policy for a period of 15 years following the conclusion of a case/matter or my last involvement in it.
-This reflects the period required by the Bar Mutual Indemnity Fund and potential limitation periods.
+I will typically retain case files for a period of 15 years following the conclusion of a case/matter.
+This reflects the period required by the Bar Mutual Indemnity Fund relating to potential limitation periods.